edmond-b/edmond-b/README.md

 **Makers Academy**
 (March 2020 - July 2020)
 * 16 week coding bootcamp - one of the top bootcamps in London.
-This was initialy meant to be an on site course however the current situation lead to us having to do the course remotly.
+This was initially meant to be an on site course however the current situation lead to us having to do the course remotely.
 I feel like we overcame this very well and the standard of our work was not affected very much.
-This has however given me the comfidence to say I can work from anywhere.
+This has however given me the confidence to say I can work from anywhere.

 **Brighton University**
 (October 2014 - June 2018)
 * Mechanical & Manufacturing Engineering.
-Circumstances at the time lead to me leaving during my third year with a certificate of higher education in Engineering & Mathmatics.
+Circumstances at the time lead to me leaving during my third year with a certificate of higher education in Engineering & Mathematics.

 **Ealing, Hammersmith & West London College** (September 2012 - June 2014)